EmAdd9/Dependency-Check/JenkinsScript.md

 Please replace the placeholders with your actual credentials and values before executing the pipeline.
-The sensitive information has been replaced with placeholders (`**`) in this Markdown representation.

 ```groovy